Writers in New York 2017

 VISITING WRITERS & EDITORS

 All students attend a nightly series of readings, lectures, panel discussions, publishing forums, literary walking tours, and special events.
-Visiting writers and editors in 2015 included Thomas Beller, Tina Chang, Anna Godbersen, Emily Gould, Rachel Eliza Griffiths, Nicole Haroutunian, Matthea Harvey, Mira Jacob, Saeed Jones, A. Van Jordan, Etgar Keret, Aaron Petrovich, and Matvei Yankelevich.
+Recent visiting writers and editors include Thomas Beller, Tina Chang, Eduardo C. Corral, Lydia Davis, Anna Godbersen, Emily Gould, Rachel Eliza Griffiths, Chad Harbach, Nicole Haroutunian, Matthea Harvey, Adam Haslett, A. M. Homes, Mira Jacob, Major Jackson, Saeed Jones, A. Van Jordan, Etgar Keret, Karl Ove Knausgaard, Eileen Myles, Ed Park, Aaron Petrovich, Dani Shapiro, Brando Skyhorse, Emma Straub, Wells Tower, and Matvei Yankelevich.

 John Murillo (Poetry Workshop) is the author of the poetry collection, Up Jump the Boogie, finalist for both the Kate Tufts Discovery Award and the Pen Open Book Award.
 His honors include a Pushcart Prize and fellowships from the National Endowment for the Arts, the Bread Loaf Writers Conference, Fine Arts Work Center in Provincetown, Cave Canem Foundation, and the Wisconsin Institute for Creative Writing.
 He teaches at Hampshire College and New York University.